albertkawmi/pong/README.md

 ```
 This tells our game what we want the colour and size of the ball, and the paddles to be.

-## 4 Set initial values for the ball
+## 4 Set the initial position of the ball

 ```javascript
 // ball position and direction